-- ◆ The PLL locks - ◆ The radio receiver captures LoRaTM preamble symbol of data from the channel.
-The radio current consumption during that phase is approximately 10 mA. - The radio receiver and the PLL turn off and the modem digital processing starts. - The modem searches for a correlation between the radio captured samples and the ideal preamble waveform.
+- ◆ The PLL locks - The radio receiver captures LoRa preamble symbol of data from the channel.
+The radio current consumption during that phase corresponds to the specified Rx mode current - The radio receiver and the PLL turn off, and the modem digital processing starts. - The modem searches for a correlation between the radio captured samples and the ideal preamble waveform.
 This correlation process takes a little bit less than a symbol period to perform.
 The radio current consumption during that phase is greatly reduced. - Once the calculation is finished the modem generates the CadDone interrupt.
-If the correlation was successful, the CadDetected is generated simultaneously. - The chip goes back to stand-by mode. - If a preamble was detected, clear the interrupt, then initiate the reception by putting the radio in RX single mode or RX continuous mode.
+If the correlation was successful, CadDetected is generated simultaneously. - The chip goes back to stand-by mode. - If a preamble was detected, clear the interrupt, then initiate the reception by putting the radio in RX single mode or RX continuous mode.

-The time taken for the channel activity detection is dependent upon the $LoRa^{TM}$ modulation settings used.
-For a given configuration the typical CAD detection time is shown in the graph below, expressed as a multiple of the $LoRa^{TM}$ symbol period.
-Of this period the radio is in receiver mode for ($2^{SF} + 32$) / BW seconds.
+The time taken for the channel activity detection is dependent upon the LoRa modulation settings used.
+For a given configuration the typical CAD detection time is shown in the graph below, expressed as a multiple of the LoRa symbol period.
+Of this period the radio is in receiver mode for $(2^{SF} + 32)$ / BW seconds.
 For the remainder of the CAD cycle the radio is in a reduced consumption state.

 Figure 12.
-Channel activity detection (CAD) time as a function of spreading factor.
+CAD Time as a Function of Spreading Factor